sgmurphy/wordpress-plugins/404-to-homepage/readme.txt

 == Description ==

 Redirect all 404 missing links to the homepage using a 301 redirect.
-This means any old broken links will still count towards your site's SEO ranking.
+This means all broken links will still count towards your site's SEO ranking.

-This plugin is designed to be **very lightweight**.
+We designed this plugin to be **very lightweight**.
 There are no options or settings (or annoying banner ads trying to sell SEO services).
-Simply activate the plugin and you're good to go.
+Simply activate the plugin and you're done!
 It will redirect 404s silently in the background without slowing down your website.

 ### Features

 - Works with any theme.
 - Works on any host.
-- Super lightweight (only 6 lines of code).
+- Super lightweight (will not slow down your site).
+- No logs (fully GDPR compliant).
 - Helps with SEO.
-- Unlike other plugins, this is 100% free and we don't sell upgrades/marketing.
+- Unlike other plugins, this is 100% free and we do not sell upgrades/marketing.

 == Frequently Asked Questions ==